Why can't the young guns stop Djokovic?

 In the past four years Djokovic has lost only five of the 45 matches he has played against opponents under the age of 23.

-Djokovic has won six of his seven Grand Slam finals against players born in the 1990s with Russia's Daniil Medvedev landing the younger generation's only success in the 2021 US Open.
+Djokovic has won six of his seven Grand Slam finals in that period against players born in the 1990s, with Russia's Daniil Medvedev landing the younger generation's only success in the 2021 US Open.

 Tsitsipas insists Djokovic's stranglehold on the younger players isn't a "curse".